DevMazzali/IMC-CALCULATOR-WEBSITE/README.md

-IMC Calculator
+🌟 IMC Calculator

-Description
+📋 Overview

-A simple web application to calculate Body Mass Index (BMI) based on user input for weight and height, displaying the BMI value and classification.
+A sleek, user-friendly web app to calculate your Body Mass Index (BMI) instantly!
+Input your weight and height, and get your BMI along with a clear health classification.

-Features
+✨ Features

-Input fields for weight (kg) and height (cm)
+🧮 Easy input for weight (kg) and height (cm)

-Calculates BMI using the formula: weight / (height in meters)²
+📊 Accurate BMI calculation: weight / (height in meters)²

-Displays BMI classification (e.g., Normal, Overweight, Obesity)
+🏷️ Instant BMI classification (e.g., Normal, Overweight, Obese) 🎨 Modern, responsive design with smooth animations

-Responsive design with styled UI

-Error handling for invalid inputs
+🚫 Smart error handling for invalid inputs

-Technologies

-HTML

-JavaScript

-CSS

-Google Fonts (Open Sans)

-Setup
+🛠️ Tech Stack

+HTML5: Structure
+JavaScript: Core logic
+CSS3: Stylish visuals
+Google Fonts: Open Sans for crisp typography

+🚀 Get Started

-Clone the repository.
+Clone the repo: git clone <repo-url>

-Open index.html in a web browser.
+Open index.html in your favorite browser.

-Usage
+📱 How to Use

-Enter weight in kilograms.
+Enter your weight in kilograms.

-Enter height in centimeters.
+Enter your height in centimeters.

-Click "Enviar" to calculate BMI.

-View the result and BMI classification.

-Files

-index.html : Main structure of the web page
+Hit the Enviar button.
+Check your BMI and health status in a flash!

+📂 Project Structure

+index.html: App layout
-main.js: Logic for BMI calculation and result display
+main.js: BMI logic and dynamic updates style.css: Custom styles and animations

-style.css: Styling for the application

-Notes
+💡 Highlights

-Height is converted from cm to meters for calculation.
+📏 Height auto-converts from cm to meters.

-Invalid inputs display an error message.
+⚠️ Invalid inputs trigger clear error messages.

-Results are styled with green for valid and red for invalid inputs.
+✅ Valid results glow green; errors pop in red.